samuel-bohman/xplor/about.md

 ### Publications

 Bohman, S., Fasth.
-T. (2017).
-An Open Source Web Application for Exploring Public Opinion in Geospatial Planning.
+T. (2019).
+A Web-Based Visualization Tool for Exploring Stakeholder Conflicts in Land Use Planning.
 Forthcoming.

 ### Credits & Dependencies